A conversation with muse Julia Bird

-A swim, or a spell in the garden - another love of mine is messing about in my garden, which is more field fields than garden - it is in constant need of a little taming!
-I am forever curbing back the brambles, but just love the way hours can go by, immersed in birdsong, filing my wheelbarrow until it is far too full…with the company of Isla and my cat.
+A swim, or a spell in the garden - another love of mine is messing about in my garden, which is more fields than garden - it is in constant need of a little taming!
+I am forever curbing back the brambles, but just love the way hours can go by, immersed in birdsong, filling my wheelbarrow until it is far too full…with the company of Isla and my cat.

 I am prone to feeling gloomy, especially when the weather is grey.
-I find that doing something active outside is the most effective way to transform my mood, which might then inspire me to pick up the phone and reconnect to an old friend.
+I find that doing something active outside is the most effective way to transform my mood, which might then inspire me to pick up the phone and reconnect with an old friend.
 That always does the trick.